MischiefMaker/ares-inkling-plugin/README.md

         gifts: Gifts.save_gifts_from_chargen(char, chargen_data)
       }

-To check for Gifts during chargen review, add the following to aresmush/plugins/chargen/custom_app_review.rb:
+To check for Gifts during chargen review, replace 'return nil' in aresmush/plugins/chargen/custom_app_review.rb with:

     Gifts.check_gifts_for_chargen(char)

+Then do:

+    load all
+    website/deploy